-The Trustees are aware of the deficit of £1,612,000 (2021: £12,036,000) which is being reported for the Local Government Pension Scheme as at 31 August 2022.
-Whilst Trustees understand this will ultimately be covered by the Government, the Trust has been subject to an increase in employer contributions which has put additional pressures on Trust funds.
+The Trustees are aware of the deficit of £579,000 (2022: £1,612,000) which is being reported for the Local Government Pension Scheme as at 31 August 2023.
+Whilst Trustees understand this will ultimately be covered by the Government, the Trust has been subject to historical increases in employer contributions which has put additional pressures on Trust funds.

 Contributions are set every three years as a result of the actuarial valuation of the Fund required by the Regulations.
-An actuarial valuation of the Fund was carried out during 2019 which resulted in an increase in contributions to 20% for the period from 1 April 2018 to 31 March 2020.
-This has risen to 22% in 2021/22 and will move to 23% in 2022/23.
-The expectation is that these increases will cover the impact of the McCloud judgement though the final implementation of changes and the impact is still to be confirmed.
+An actuarial valuation of the Fund was carried out during 2022 which resulted in a decrease in contributions to 22.1% for the period from 1 April 2023 to 31 March 2026.
+The expectation is that these will cover the impact of the McCloud judgement though the final implementation of changes and the impact is still to be confirmed.